rmokady/CLIP_prefix_caption/README.md

 The notebook will download the pretrained models and run inference on a sample images or on images of your choosing.
 It is recommended to run this in [Google Colab](https://colab.research.google.com/drive/1tuoAC5F4sC7qid56Z0ap-stR3rwdk0ZV?usp=sharing).
 **Both [COCO](https://drive.google.com/file/d/1IdaBtMSvtyzF0ByVaBHtvM0JYSXRExRX/view?usp=sharing) and [Conceptual Captions](https://drive.google.com/file/d/14pXWwB4Zm82rsDdvbGguLfx9F8aM7ovT/view?usp=sharing) pretrained models are available.**

+Inference notebook for the **transformer mapping network (without fine-tune GPT-2)** can be found [here](https://colab.research.google.com/drive/180L3rMFmGujudwO1EJNF-lHIpAsAZ5xq?usp=sharing) for the COCO model.

 ## Inference GUI